Content Marketing: How Can You Promote Sales on LinkedIn?

 People go to LinkedIn for interesting content.
 In fact, content pages on LinkedIn get 7 times more views than job-related activities, says Jason Miller of LinkedIn.

 Share content that provides customers with valuable insights.
 Tell customers something they didn’t know about a problem or opportunity they didn’t know they had.
 That’s the key to moving customers beyond the status quo and advancing the Challenger Sale.

-By targeting the right groups, you can discover people of like mind.
-You’ll find people who are in your industry, who are interested in a particular topic, who go to the same professional associations, who attended your university and more.
+By targeting the right groups, you can discover people of like minds.
+You’ll find people who are in your industry, who are interested in a particular topic, who go to the same professional associations, who attended your university, and more.